 Vertical interpolation of observed level data to standard levels followed procedures in JPOTS Editorial Panel (1991).
 These procedures are in part based on the work of Reiniger and Ross (1968).
-Four observed level values surrounding the standard level values were used, two values from above the standard level and two values below the standard level.
-The pair of values furthest from the standard level are termed "exterior" points and the pair of values closest to the standard level are termed "interior" points.
+Four observed level values surrounding the standard level values were used, two values from above the standard level and two values below the standard level are termed "exterior" points and the pair of values closest to the standard level are termed "interior" points.
 Paired parabolas were generated via Lagrangian interpolation.
 A reference curve was fitted to the four data points and used to define unacceptable interpolations caused by "overshooting" in the interpolation.
-When there were too few data points above or below the standard level to apply the Reiniger and Ross technique, we used a threepoint Lagrangian interpolation.
+When there were too few data points above or below the standard level to apply the Reiniger and Ross technique, we used a three-point Lagrangian interpolation.
 If three points were not available (either two above and one below or vice-versa), we used linear interpolation.
 In the event that an observation occurred exactly at the depth of a standard level, then a direct substitution was made.
 Table 1 provides the range of acceptable distances for which observed level data could be used for interpolation to a standard level.